cab524/Lehigh-Class-Projects/Programming & Data Structures/HW 02/README.md

-# Project: Exception Handling and File IO
+# Homework Assignment: Exception Handling and File IO
 ## This Java application simulates a scheduling system for events such as appointments and meetings.
 It emphasizes clean object-oriented design, custom exceptions, file handling, user interaction, and basic search/sort functionalities.
 ### Key Features include:
 - Java Class Hierarchy: Implements a well-structured class hierarchy (Event, Appointment, Meeting, Date, and Time) based on UML specifications.